junxit/us-congress-bills-115/metadata.md

 - 2017-05-16 — Referred to the Committee on Homeland Security, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-05-16 — Referred to the Committee on Homeland Security, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-05-16 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2017-05-17 — Referred to the Subcommittee on Counterterrorism and Intelligence.
+- 2017-05-18 — Ordered to be Reported by Voice Vote.
+- 2017-05-18 — Subcommittee Consideration and Mark-up Session Held.
+- 2017-09-12 — Considered under suspension of the rules. (consideration: CR H7236-7237)
+- 2017-09-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2427.
+- 2017-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-09-12 — Mr. Gallagher moved to suspend the rules and pass the bill, as amended.
+- 2017-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7236)
+- 2017-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7236)